your French knitting companion

 When Resizing Gets Too Complex

-• Extremely fitted garments with multiple shaping zones
+• Extremely fitted garments with multiple overlapping shaping zones

 In these cases, consider:

-• Finding a similar pattern in your size
+• Finding a similar pattern that already comes in your size

-• Using the design as inspiration rather than modifying the actual pattern
+• Using the design as visual inspiration and drafting your own pattern from scratch

 The Grading Approach